 6.1.2.1.
-The choice of major/s will be decided only at the end of Semester IV, by the Heads of Department/s of the concerned subject/s, based entirely on merit (total of concerned subjects' marks across the preceding 4 semesters) and the availability of seats.
+The choice of major/s will be decided only at the end of Semester IV, by the college in consultation with the Heads of Department/s of the concerned subject/s, based entirely on merit (total of concerned subjects' marks across the preceding 4 semesters) and the availability of seats.
+A minimum of 10/15 students are required for a Double Major